-the risk when the employee was last so exposed under such employer, shall alone be liable therefor, without right to contribution from any prior employer or insurance carrier.
-If there is no employer in whose employment the employee was injuriously exposed to the trauma for a period of at least ninety (90) days, then the last employer in whose employment the employee was last injuriously exposed to the trauma and the insurance carrier, if any, on the risk when such employee was last so exposed under such employer, shall be liable therefor, with right to contribution from any prior employer or insurance carrier.

-- d.
-A compensable injury shall be established by medical evidence supported by objective findings as defined in paragraph 31 33 of this section. - d. e.
-The injured employee shall prove by a preponderance of the evidence that he or she has suffered a compensable injury. - e. f.
-Benefits shall not be payable for a condition which results from a non-work-related independent intervening cause following a compensable injury which causes or prolongs disability, aggravation, or requires treatment.
+1 right to contribution from any prior employer or 2 insurance carrier.
+If there is no employer in whose 3 employment the employee was injuriously exposed to the 4 trauma for a period of at least ninety (90) days, then 5 the last employer in whose employment the employee was 6 last injuriously exposed to the trauma and the 7 insurance carrier, if any, on the risk when such 8 employee was last so exposed under such employer, 9 shall be liable therefor, with right to contribution 10 from any prior employer or insurance carrier.
+11 C. 12 d.
+A compensable injury shall be established by medical 13 evidence supported by objective findings as defined in 14 paragraph $\frac{31}{30}$ of this section.
+15 d.
+16 e.
+The injured employee shall prove by a preponderance of 17 the evidence that he or she has suffered a compensable 18 injury.
+19 e.
+20 f.
+Benefits shall not be payable for a condition which 21 results from a non-work-related independent 22 intervening cause following a compensable injury which 23 causes or prolongs disability, aggravation, or requires treatment.
 A non-work-related independent intervening cause does not require negligence or recklessness on the part of a claimant.

-- f. g.
+- g.
 An employee who suffers a compensable injury shall be entitled to receive compensation as prescribed in this act.
 Notwithstanding other provisions of law, if it is determined that a compensable injury did not occur, the employee shall not be entitled to compensation under this act; - 10.
 "Compensation" means the money allowance payable to the employee or to his or her dependents and includes the medical services and supplies provided for in Section 50 of this title and funeral expenses; - 11.
 "Consequential injury" means injury or harm to a part of the body that is a direct result of the injury or medical treatment to the part of the body originally injured in the claim.
 The Commission shall not make a finding of a consequential injury unless it is established by objective medical evidence that medical treatment for such part of the body is required; - 12.
 "Continuing medical maintenance" means medical treatment that is reasonable and necessary to maintain claimant's condition resulting from the compensable injury or illness after reaching maximum medical improvement.
 Continuing medical maintenance shall not include diagnostic tests, surgery, injections, counseling, physical therapy, or pain management devices or equipment;